alexriosdev/team_rocket/README.md

   - Score system added and displayed
   - Obstacles are added every time score icrements 500 points
   - Running animation added to player sprite
+  - Running animation added to enemy and student sprites

 <h4>To do:</h4>
   - Add sprite obstacles